 You’ve learned about wide-spread issues facing our world today – from climate change to social inequalities – and you’re trying to work on the solutions.
 But creating change is tough, and it’s easy to stumble over the details.
 How do we form strong teams who feel connected and dedicated to a collective vision of the future?
 How can we best raise awareness of our cause?
-Praxis is a new leadership program by the McGill Office for Sustainability (MOOS), developed for students who have been involved in community projects and want to skill up to the next level.
+Praxis is a leadership program by the McGill Office for Sustainability, developed for students who are interested in skilling up to the next level.

-Facilitated by MOOS staff, the program consists of 6 workshops, which feature a combination of leadership theory, personal reflection, and case studies of environmental and social sustainability, so you can make real change happen.
-You’ll learn more about yourself and how to lead change, so you can supercharge the campaigns, clubs, and projects that you love.
+Facilitated by Office of Sustainability staff, the program consists of six workshops, which feature a combination of leadership theory, personal reflection, and case studies of environmental and social sustainability at McGill, so you can make real change happen.
+You’ll learn more about yourself and how to lead change, so you can supercharge the campaigns, clubs, and projects that you're passionate about.

-Join a cohort of 20 students who are motivated to become effective leaders to create positive change in the world.
-Participants must attend 5 out of the 6 workshops to receive an attestation of participation.
+Join a cohort of like-minded students who are motivated to become effective leaders to create positive change in the world.
+Participants must attend five out of the six workshops to receive an attestation of participation.

 Sustainability Leadership Training Program

 Meet and greet

 Come meet and mingle with your fellow members of the first Praxis cohort as we kick off the program.

 This workshop will introduce you to the concept of leadership, and how it pertains to the three pillars of sustainability.
 Together we will identify the relevance of leadership in sustainability, assess your strengths and weaknesses, reflect, and begin to conceptualize concrete plans for achieving growth.